Qasba Gujrat

 Qasba Gujrat قصبہ گجرات is a small town in District Kot Addu, Punjab, Pakistan.
 The city is home to a Pak-Arab Refinery as well as a PSO oil depot and WAPDA electricity grid.
 Wheat, cotton and sugar cane, mangoes, citrus, guavas, and pomegranates are grown in this area.
+Wheat, cotton, sugarcane, and various vegetables are significant crops in Punjab.
 The current National Assembly Member is Mian Fayyaz Hussain Chajjra of NA-180 (Muzaffargarh-III).